xames3/xa/docs/source/explained/eli5/index.rst

 take on some of those concepts that can sometimes seem a bit daunting.

-I'm starting this new series as an experiment for myself, to see how much I've learned over the years by relating theoretical or invisible concepts to our practical, tangible world.
+I'm starting this new series as an experiment for myself, to see how much I've learnt over the years by relating theoretical or invisible concepts to our practical, tangible world.

 .. rubric:: Making it click!!